 Can I obtain a copy/reprint of the EICS verification of my qualification(s)?

 Yes.
-Refer to the Request for copy of EICS certificate form to be completed, and email it to the AMC for processing.
+Refer to the Request for reprint of EICS certificate form to be completed, email it to the AMC for processing.
 The reprint will be mailed by using normal mailing services, however, if you prefer courier collection and delivery, you need to make your own arrangements and provide a completed waybill with your request form to the AMC.
-If you don't have a courier account, a pre-paid courier service is available.
+If you don’t have a courier account, a pre-paid courier service is available.